 That's the messy process of transformation, my friends, and we are in the middle of it.

-We cannot avoid the piercing sound of the alarms drawing our attention to systemic racism and its suffocating and life crushing effects.
+We cannot avoid the piercing sound of the alarms drawing our attention to our toxic systems and their suffocating and life crushing effects.
 Sometimes when it seems the hate and political division are growing bigger than the bridges we've started building over the divides, I feel overwhelmed with a sense of worry that we may be in the foretold end times.

 As much as I hope for the butterfly to emerge from the chrysalis, for a beautiful, peaceful, united human race to emerge from this time of turmoil, there are so many signs that maybe we won't come together and figure all this shit out.
 In the face of all the divisions keeping us from effectively working together, we have other big problems too: environmental degradation, failing education systems, dysfunctional healthcare, increasingly destructive weapons in the hands of increasingly divisive leaders...
 Maybe we won't be able to do the hard work ahead of building an entirely new way of being out of these building blocks of what has come before.